AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Commands/CaexCommand/README.md

 CaexCommand Class
 =================
-AutomationML 2.1 APIThis is the abstract base class for all CAEX commands, applicable to CAEX elements
+This is the abstract base class for all CAEX commands, applicable to CAEX elements

 Inheritance Hierarchy